-We think that, in principle, an open source implementation would be preferred.
-In fact, the open source MATLAB clone octave should be able to run most of the examples here just fine.
-Also, we much like the Python programming language.
-Many of the exercises up to, but not including, the Finite Element part in these notes could be implemented in Python, in fact.
-Some of the problem sets are already accompanied by alternative Python code online, and we hope to eventually convert all to Python.
-Please do contribute Python solutions, should you be interested!
+That said, we think that, at least in principle, an open source implementation would be preferred.
+In fact, the open source MATLAB "clone", GNU octave, should be able to run most of the examples here just fine.
+Also, we much like the Python programming language .
+Many of the exercises in these notes can be implemented in Python, in fact.
+Some of the problem sets are already accompanied by alternative Python code online, several solutions (up to, and including FE) have prelimary Python solutions (instructors, ask!), and we hope to eventually convert everything to Python.
+Please do contribute more Python solutions, should you be interested!